• Skip to main content

 Spending over twenty-five years working in the non-profit sector managing a variety of fundraising portfolios, in 2014 Nicole founded Boundless Philanthropy, a fundraising consultancy providing a range of fund development services, including interim senior leadership, board and leadership development.
 She is a former Director of Fund Development for a Canadian international development organization.

 She serves on the Boards of Realize, an organization working to improve the lives of people living with HIV and other episodic conditions, and WellFort Community Health Services.
-A Book Review Panelist with The Charity Report Literary Hub and an inspired member of the Black Canadian Fundraisers Collective.
+She is an inspired member of the Black Canadian Fundraisers Collective and a contributing editor for The Charity Report.

 Ginelle Skerritt